 We present here considerations for the delay embedding of observable functions to facilitate SSM identification.
-We also show how to use the obtained normal
+We also show how to use the obtained normal form dynamics to predict the forced response of the full system.

 3.1 Embedding spectral submanifolds in the observable space